“CUT OFF FROM ME, YOU CAN DO NOTHING” (John 15:5)

 May the grace of our Lord Jesus Christ, the love of God and the communion of the Holy Spirit be with you.
 Amen.

 In the discharge of our duties or in the practice of our virtues, we must not look down on others as if we are better than them; the same grace was given to each of us (Eph 4:7).
-It is Jesus who makes effort to keep us from getting drowned (cf. Luke 13:6-9).
+St. John Paul II gave us an example of this throughout the period of his Pontificate.
+He strove to live a holy life but never despised those who were living outside that grace.
+He was a Pope for all and worked for the conversion all.
+He knew and preached that it is Jesus who makes effort to keep us from getting drowned (cf. Luke 13:6-9).

 In fact, in that whole pericope of Luke 13:1-9, Jesus reminds us that we are all sinners in constant need of repentance.
 When St Athanasius saw a criminal being taken to the gallows, he cried, “There goes Athanasius but for the grace of God.”
 As St Paul also said, “All have sinned and fall short of the glory of God” (Rom 3:23).